Winter at the Grand Canyon and Grand Canyon West - My Family Travels

 In winter, rubber matting may make visitors feel more secure on the glass Skywalk that juts out over the Grand Canyon at Grand Canyon West.

-Winter activities are limited to flightseeing (weather permitting) and hiking.
+We went, as you may, for the legendary Skywalk cantilevered 70 feet out over the Grand Canyon’s West Rim.
 On the morning we were ticketed to visit Skywalk, it was closed due to ice clearing.
-We watched from the on-site restaurant as workers diligently broom-cleaned the 15-year-old glass bridge cantilevered 70 feet out over the Grand Canyon’s West Rim.
+We watched from the warmth of the on-site restaurant as workers diligently broom-cleaned the 15-year-old glass bridge.
+That vision made our upcoming visit even more terrifying.

 Be respectful of the trails on the Hualapai Ranch property.
 In addition to markers identifying cactus and flowers, many describe the Hualapai ancestors who lost their lives in the Canyon below.